 - Simba of The Lion King becomes convinced by Timon and Pumbaa to live a carefree hedonistic lifestyle that carries on well into adulthood, avoiding his past and his responsibilities as the future king.
 Only after Rafiki gives him a rather creative lesson on facing his past does he decide to grow up and go back to reclaim his rightful throne.

 - Black Swan Nina is close to 30, still lives with her mother and is quite sexually naive.
 This makes her perfect to play The Ingenue White Swan in the production of Swan Lake.
 But she must embrace her sexuality and grow up to be able to play the Femme Fatale Black Swan.

 - The 40-Year-Old Virgin.
 It's in the title—the question is rather who the truly mature person is: Andy or his partying friends?

-- Failure To Launch.
+- Failure to Launch.
 Doubly subverted.
 Tripp is presented to the audience as a 35-year old who has failed to transition into adulthood, as are all his overgrown-child friends.
-By the end of the movie, however, we find that Tripp's apparently juvenile behavior is not "failure to launch" but because his finacee died and his friends' situations are also not as they seem.
+By the end of the movie, however, we find that Tripp's apparently juvenile behavior is not "failure to launch" but because his fiancee died and his friends' situations are also not as they seem.

-- Kicking And Screaming by Noah Baumbach is about a group of recent college graduates who completely refuse to move on with their lives.
+- Kicking & Screaming by Noah Baumbach is about a group of recent college graduates who completely refuse to move on with their lives.

 - The Iron Man movie is basically about Tony Stark going from an extremely rich manchild to an extremely rich man.
 By building a robot suit and fighting crime.